jmbuscemi/remove_tl/README.md

 # Remove Turbolinks

 Turbolinks can cause JS troubles in a rails app, unless properly used.
-It's a little snarky, I know, but this is a simple gem to remove everything related to turbolinks from a rails app.
+This is a simple gem to remove everything related to turbolinks from a rails app.
+It's a little snarky...I know.

 ## How to Use
 1. Add this to Gemfile with: